 These microplastics are incredibly dangerous for wildlife that inhabit the freshwater ecosystems.

-Roughly 45% of captured sunfish in a Texas river basin has consumed microplastics, and another study found that 12% of gudgeons in a French stream also had microplastics in their gut.
+Roughly 45% of captured sunfish in a Texas river basin has consumed microplastics and other waste, and as explained by Dumposaurus Dumpsters & Rolloff Rental, it would be better for the environment if people used a dumpster rental service to avoid this from happening.
+And another study found that 12% of gudgeons in a French stream also had microplastics in their gut.

 The environmentalists invested in the Great Lakes are now calling on scientists to do something about the condition of our lakes.
 We are using plastic at an unprecedented rate, and 79% of our landfills are filled with recyclable plastics.
-Canda has recently stepped up to take leadership in preventing further contamination of the lakes.
+Canada has recently stepped up to take leadership in preventing further contamination of the lakes by implementing lake dredging.
 Will the United States step up soon?